Guide to Selecting the Right Antenna

-The trade-off here is that they require aligning in the direction of the cell tower - the higher the dBi gain, the more precise you will have to be.
+The trade-off here is that they require aligning in the direction of the cell tower - the higher the dBi gain, the more precise you'll have to be.

-In deciding between Yagi models, wider angled 12-14dBi antennas are more suitable for hilly areas, while the 15-16dBi antennas are more suited to very long range connections, with less hills in the way.
+In deciding between Yagi models, wider angled 12-14dBi antennas are more suited for hilly areas, while the 15-16dBi antennas are better for very long range connections, with less hills in the way.

 antennas are designed for areas around town or in the suburbs where there are often several cell towers within range.
-This antenna lets your mobile to decide which tower offers the best signal.
-However, as they spread their power over a 360° range, they don't receive signals as strongly as their Yagi counterparts.
+This antenna lets your mobile decide which tower offers the best signal.
+However, as omnidirectional antennas spread their power over a 360° range, they don't receive signals as strongly as their Yagi counterparts.

-There are typically 3 Yagi antennas we recommend for different areas depending on their terrain type and distance:
+There are typically three Yagi antennas we recommend for different areas depending on their terrain type and distance: